-Cancer Network®

-Comprehensive NCCN Guidelines Version 2.2019 Thymomas and Thymic Carcinomas NCCN Guidelines Index Table of Contents Discussion
+NCCN National Comprehensive Cancer Network® NCCN Guidelines Version 1.2022 Thymomas and Thymic Carcinomas

 Staging

 Although several staging systems exist, the Masaoka staging system has been the most widely accepted system for management and determination of prognosis for both thymomas and thymic carcinomas (see Table 1 in the algorithm).10,12,50-56 A new staging system for thymomas and thymic carcinomas is based on a combined effort by the International Thymic Malignancy Interest Group (ITMIG) and International Association for the Study of Lung Cancer (IASLC); this staging system was used as the basis for the new AJCC TNM system for thymic malignancies (8th edition).40,57-62 Clinicians may find it useful to use both the Masaoka and the AJCC TNM staging systems.
 The new staging system for thymic malignancies from the AJCC (8th edition) became effective on January 1, 2018 (see Table 2 in the algorithm).
 Patients with stage I to III thymomas have a 5-year survival rate of approximately 85% versus 65% for those with stage IV disease.
 In approximately 50% of patients, mortality is not related to thymoma.
 Mortality is related to myasthenia gravis in approximately 20% of patients.